 Over 46 million Europeans have died as a result of the war.
 Worldwide, over 60 million have died.

-It would be wrong to overstate the capacity or extent of the German wartime resistance movement, and of its military wing in particular.
+It would be wrong to overstate the extent of the German wartime resistance movement, and of its military wing in particular.

-A telling point could be the fact that the attempts to assassinate Hitler did not become serious until after the defeat at Stalingrad, when it grew obvious to some that Germany could not win the war and would in all likelihood suffer a devastating defeat.
+It is a telling point that the attempts to assassinate Hitler did not become serious until after the defeat at Stalingrad, when it grew obvious to some that Germany could not win the war and would in all likelihood suffer a devastating defeat.

-The motivation of many of the conspirators then appears to have shifted towards redemption, so it could at least be said before the world that Germany did try to rid itself of the Nazi scourge.
+The motivation of many of the conspirators then appears to have shifted towards atonement, so it could at least be said that Germans themselves made serious attempts to rid the world of the Nazi scourge.

-If it had not been for von Stauffenberg Germany may not even have achieved that small claim for atonement.
+If it had not been for von Stauffenberg Germany may not even have achieved that small step towards redemption.

 Von Stauffenberg has been eulogised as a man of culture and spirit, a man of action, and a man of thought.